darrenleeyong/darrenleeyong/_posts/2017-12-07-mydesignprocess.markdown

 Understanding the user has become increasingly essential when new products or features are to be being thought of.
 Development time and resources poured into building new products or features are costly and prior understanding of the users' needs will certainly make a bigger impact.

-My job as a UX designer is to prevent save teams time and investment of resources into building an application that users will not use.
+My job as a UX designer is to save time and prevent investment of resources into building an application that users will not use.
 All at the same time, enhancing the process from getting the product, onboarding to the product, to using the product, and then finally **always making sure that they are always satisfied with the product** — ultimately delivering an enjoyable/satisfiable end-to-end experience.

 What this also means is that a UX designer's job is (should) never complete.
 We should always be asking **'How else can we make this better?'.**